thibaultyou/prompt-library/src/system_prompts/prompt_analysis_agent/README.md

 ### 📄 Description

-This prompt creates an AI agent specialized in analyzing and dissecting AI prompts.
-It extracts critical information, categorizes the prompt, and provides actionable insights for prompt engineering and optimization.
+This prompt engineering tool analyzes given AI prompts with precision, extracting essential information and categorizing content.
+It provides valuable insights for prompt optimization and engineering, following a structured approach to dissect and evaluate prompt components.

 ### 🔧 Variables

-- `{{PROMPT}}` - The AI prompt to be analyzed
+- `{{PROMPT_TO_ANALYZE}}` - The AI prompt to be analyzed and dissected
-- `{{FRAGMENTS}}` - List of available prompt fragments for potential injection
+- `{{AVAILABLE_PROMPT_FRAGMENTS}}` - A list of available prompt fragments that could potentially enhance the analyzed prompt
-- `{{EXTRA_GUIDELINES_OR_CONTEXT}}` - 🔧 **Optional** - Additional guidelines or context for the analysis
+- `{{EXTRA_GUIDELINES_OR_CONTEXT}}` - 🔧 **Optional** - Additional guidelines or context for the analysis process

 ### 📜 Prompt